 A key context to these protests is the back drop of decline in the “pink tide” of left wing parties and leaders that took power throughout Latin America in the 2000’s.
 Nicaraguan President Daniel Ortega first rose to prominence as a guerilla leader of a faction within the FSLN or Sandinista movement and was eventually elected to power after the overthrow of the Somoza regime and a period of bloody civil war between the Sandinistas and the US backed Contras.
 Worth noting is that Sandinistas were hailed by the international left for their early efforts land reforms and literacy campaigns.
 Elected for a second term in 2007 Ortega consolidated his power within the FSLN and within the state as he moved from once Marxist guerilla to a proclaimed democratic socialist with pro-business policies.
 Under the slogan “socialism, Christianity, and solidarity” Ortega aligned with the Catholic Church and outlawed abortion, opened free trade zones, and even pushed for a much protested Nicaraguan canal to rival that of Panama and which was backed by Chinese business interests.

 Author Miranda de las Calles is a participant in the student organizing along with a majority queer affinity group of six that has been working together since 2015.
-My mother is a feminist and my father is an ex-military poet.
-You can view a google drive with related materials here.
-This piece originally appeared on Crimthinc.
+His mother is a feminist activist and father is an ex-military poet.
+View a google drive with related materials here.

-One can find additional postings and images by searching Twitter and Facebook for the hashtags #OcupaINSS, #SOSINSS, #SOSIndioMaiz, and #SOSNicaragua.
+Additional postings and images can be found by searching Twitter and Facebook for the hashtags #OcupaINSS, #SOSINSS, #SOSIndioMaiz, and #SOSNicaragua.

 A Door Has Been Opened: Nicaragua’s April 19 Uprising